Gamblers Fallacy icon

 Gambler's Fallacy

-The gambler's fallacy is based on the false belief that separate, independent events can affect the likelihood of another random event, or that if something happens often that it is less likely that the same will take place in the future.
+The gambler's fallacy is based on the false belief that the outcome of a past random event can affect the probability of a future independent random event—for example, believing that if something happens more frequently than expected over a given period, it is less likely to happen in the future (or vice versa).

 Example of Gambler's Fallacy